 How To Take An Epsom Salt Bath To Get Maximized Benefits

 With Epsom salt baths you want to get the water as hot as you can handle it.
-This opens up the pores of your skin as large as they go, allowing for the magnesium sulfate to easily be absorbed and for toxins to easily be released from the body.
+This is important as it really helps relax the muscles and opens up the pores of your skin as large as they go, allowing for the magnesium sulfate to easily be absorbed and for toxins to easily be released from the body.
 For maximum results, when it comes to relaxing the muscles and relieving inflammation, pour no less than 4 cups of salts into your bath!
 Let these salts get in there, do their job and go beyond the call of duty!
-Be sure to soak no longer than 40 minutes. !
+Be sure to soak no longer than 40 minutes.

 If you have young children who have a hard time falling asleep, you can run some warm/almost hot water in the sink and add 2 cups of Epsom salts.
 Then take a wash cloth and let the salt water absorb into the cloth.
 Wring out and wrap warm cloths around your kids feet (may take two cloths).
 You can also have them put their feet in the sink, if you prefer.
 This will help relax your child and help them fall asleep.
 You can do this for yourself as well, followed by a light foot scrub with a scrub brush will help release toxins through the feet.

 Source: “Report on Absorption of magnesium sulfate (Epsom salts) across the skin,” Dr. R.H.
 Waring, School of Biosciences, University of Birmingham, B15 2TT, U.K.